imilenkovic/Nanopore_course_SIB_2026/Day2/README.md

-## Predict isoform usage with Isoquant
+## Hands-on V: Isoform analysis with Isoquant

 For each bam file we can assign reads to knwon isoforms: